-This is an R-Tree support function which enables the server to maintain an R-Tree index.
+This is an R-Tree support function which enables

+the server to maintain an R-Tree index.
 It computes the intersection of two objects' bounding boxes.

-datatypes, the UDT instances are passed in from the server

-wrapped in mi_lvarchars.
+Special Comments: Because MyShape and its subtypes are variable length opaque datatypes, the UDT instances are passed in from the server wrapped in mi_lvarchars.
+Parameters:

-'''

-''' Parameters: